If you are looking for an effective EU jurisdiction to set up your business in then Malta could provide the perfect solution.

 Whilst you might be hard pushed to locate Malta on a map, you should know that Malta possesses one of the strongest economies in Europe at a time when others are struggling.
 With a strong investment network and an ever-increasing amount of businesses either relocating or setting up shop there.

 Previously known as one of the world’s leading jurisdictions for iGaming and ancillary services, in recent years the country has rebranded as “The Blockchain Island”.
-Of course this doesn’t mean that it is still not jurisdiction of choice for hundreds of online gaming companies, on the contrary, the industry provides over 12% of the GDP- it just means that Malta has diversified.
+Of course, this doesn’t mean that it is still not the jurisdiction of choice for hundreds of online gaming companies, on the contrary, the industry provides over 12% of the GDP- it just means that Malta has diversified.

 Along with crypto, blockchain, and iGaming, a thriving fintech industry has also evolved.
 There are now a vast number of payment providers and merchants, apps, exchanges, banking solutions, and more that have decided to call Malta home.
 Of course, in order for these to function, ancillary services have also now accounted for a huge chunk of the market- think specialist marketing firms, IT consultancies, and software providers, all geared towards this bustling industry.